Showing posts with label network operation center. Show all posts

 Daily and monthly reports to measure the severity of events and progress

 Create daily and monthly reports.
 The daily report should include the last 24 hours and all major events.
 The root cause must be stated in each solution.
-Reports help keep NOC managers, transfer managers, and the entire IT department informed of NOC activities and important events.
+Reports help keep Network Operations Center managers, transfer managers, and the entire IT department informed of NOC activities and important events.
 The progress of the team can be assessed by making a monthly report of daily reports.
 As the process accelerates, more efficient trends and areas of performance that will benefit from improvement will be identified.

 Monitoring: NOC has two types of monitoring processes.